 8. Forge a fairground-style kissing booth

-Another cute, chocolate-based elf on a shelf idea.
-Because, if there's one time of the year, where we excuse our usually healthy eating habits – it's Christmas right?
+Another cute, chocolate-based Elf on the Shelf idea.
+Because, if there's one time of the year, when we excuse our usually healthy eating habits — it's Christmas right?
 Here, one expert shares the deets on how to create this affectionate, carnival-style creation.